How to remove a key from a dictionary in Python

 The Replit Team

-In this article, you'll learn methods like the del statement and pop().
-You'll also find practical tips, real-world applications, and debugging advice to help you manage data effectively.
+Here, you'll learn different techniques to remove keys, like using the del statement or the pop() method.
+You'll also find practical tips, real-world applications, and debugging advice.

 Using the del statement